 The free service is limited to one face to face appointment and it is best to allocate an hour for your visit.
 We will be able to provide you with an idea of how you are feeling compared to others, and whether counselling may be appropriate.

-If this is the case, you will be provided with a range of options for types of therapies, clinicians and given an idea on the cost of your treatment and whether you would qualify for a rebate.
+If this is the case, you will be provided with a range of options regarding types of therapies, clinicians, and given an idea on the cost of your treatment and whether you would qualify for a rebate.
 This service aims to assist in matching you to the right type of therapist, and takes a lot of the effort out of the process of finding the “right” person for you.

 The appointments can be booked by calling 3088 5422 and asking for a “free emotional health check up”.